Yaxit/yaxit.github.io/content/cv.md

 {{< cv-entry-3 "**Federated Learning on PULP**" "*Course Project*" "**2020**" >}}\
 In this two-students team project we developed a Convolutional Neural Network for computer vision tasks on a multicore PULP chip.
 The challenge was to develop both the forward and the backward propagation passes and to parallelize the computation on the 8-core platform.
-We implemented our solution in C and showed the feasibility of federated learning withing a reduced power-envelop.
+We implemented our solution in C and showed the feasibility of federated learning within a reduced power-envelop.
 {{< /cv-entry-3 >}}

 \